bitwes/GodotEditorHandles/README.md

 * Copy `addons/editor_handles` from the zip to `addons/editor_handles` in your project.
 * Enable the "EditorHandles" plugin in Project Settings.

-__IMPORTANT NOTE ABOUT UPDATING__<br>
-If you are upgrading, make sure to backup your project before you test the new version.
-I think I've avoided any issues where updates could cause instances to lose property values, but I've been wrong a couple times.
-After updating you should spot check places where your instances are being used to be sure they didn't lose any properties.
-Once I'm sure that I know how to not break things I'll probably add this to the Asset Library.

 # Screenshots
 This is a node that has a `CollsionShape2D` that can be resized in another scene.